Bill preventing local governments from making deep cuts to police agencies passes state House

 “The efforts to transfer funding from police departments is about addressing the root causes we are desperate to address,” said state Rep. Bee Nguyen, D-Atlanta.
 “This bill would shut down the necessary discourse leaders are having with their communities.”

-Opposition to the bill also came from the Georgia Municipal Association and the Association County Commissioners of Georgia (ACCG), which represent city and county governments and argued police funding should be left to local officials.
+Opposition to the bill also came from the Georgia Municipal Association and the Association County Commissioners of Georgia, which represent city and county governments and argued police funding should be left to local officials.

 Gaines’ bill comes after last summer’s protests following the high-profile killings of Black men by police officers, including the deaths of George Floyd in Minnesota and Rayshard Brooks in Atlanta.